Hanyang University Seoul

 Accommodation

-The Hanyang University residence offers different types of accommodation for foreign students, from dormitories to shared flats.
-For more information: http://eng.dormitory.hanyang.ac.kr/
+Hanyang University’s residence hall offers various types of accommodation for international students, including dormitories and shared apartments.